natalyamn/CRM_Sales_Opportunities_project/2. Data Modelling/README.md

 Once the tables were created, I proceeded to load the data into the database.

-* Data Import: The raw data in CSV format is imported into the MySQL database using SQL commands.
+* Data Import: The raw data in CSV format (transformed during the Data Preparation phase) is imported into the MySQL database using SQL commands.
 During this process, data is mapped to the corresponding columns in the tables.

 * Data Integrity: Columns with empty string records (identified during the Data Preparation phase) have been converted to NULL values to accurately represent missing data.